luke-gru/riml/README.md

       count += 1                    let s:count += 1
     end                           endwhile

-If you don't specify a scope modifier (or namespace in Vimspeak), it's script local (s:) by default in the global scope.
+If you don't specify a scope modifier (or 'namespace' in Vimspeak), it's script local (s:) by default in the global scope.
 Within a function, variables without scope modifiers are plain old local variables.